bourdainai/six7/README.md

 <div align="center">

+**The job is not to get the job done, it's to do it better than it's ever been done before by anyone.**

 **The first UK marketplace bringing real card show trading dynamics online**

 Cash + Trade Offers | AI Valuation | Agent-Ready | Wallet Payments